Centre for Genomic Regulation

-The Centre for Genomic Regulation (CRG, Centre de Regulació Genòmica in Catalan) is a biomedical and genomics research centre based on Barcelona.
+The Centre for Genomic Regulation (CRG, Centre de Regulació Genòmica in Catalan) is a biomedical and genomics research centre based in Barcelona.
 Most of its facilities and laboratories are located in the Barcelona Biomedical Research Park, in front of Somorrostro beach.

 Since July 2015 CNAG (the National Centre for Genomic Analysis), located in the Parc Científic de Barcelona (close to Camp Nou), became an outstation of CRG.
 CRG is member of EU-LIFE, an alliance of leading life sciences research centres in Europe.

 Research programs

 Bioinformatics and Genomics

 There are several lines of research within Bioinformatics and Genomics.
 Gene Prediction and Modeling of Splicing is related to the research on Regulation of Alternative Splicing, Regulation of Protein Synthesis within the Gene Regulation program, and Genes and Diseases program.
 Another research line involves identification and characterization of genomic regions associated with gene regulation.
 This is connected to research on Chromatin and Gene Expression, as well as research on RNA proteins interactions.
 Yet another line of research pertains to Molecular Evolution, which includes evolution of the exonic structure of genes and splicing.

-Within this program, there is also a group that studies microarrays.

 The "Bioinformatics" program is associated with the Research Group in Biomedical Informatics (GRIB).
 In this group, research lines in Molecular Modeling, Protein Structure Prediction, and Complex Systems are in their nascent stages.